2019 Annual Awards Ceremony May 8, 2019

-Zonta Club of Santa Clarita Valley awarded more than $14,000 in grants and scholarships at the club's annual Awards Night program, May 9, 2018 at Embassy Suites Hotel.
-The evening included hors d'oeuvres and group photo opportunities, followed by the program and presentation of awards.
+Zonta Club of Santa Clarita Valley (SCV) awarded $21,000 in grants, scholarships and a one-time Special Achievement Scholarship at the Club's annual Awards Night program, May 8, 2019 at Embassy Suites Hotel.
+The evening included hors d'oeuvres and a social, followed by the program and presentation of awards.

-Six women are sharing $8,000 in Virginia Wrage Memorial Scholarship grants, given to mature women who have faced a life-changing situation and need help to become self-sufficient again.
-The award is named for a former Zonta member who re-started her life as a flight attendant in her 50s and followed her dream for several years before succumbing to cancer.
-The club developed the memorial scholarship program in her name shortly thereafter and has maintained it every year in her honor.
-This year’s recipients include Fidelie K., Frances Sotelo, Asha Blanchard, Nairy S., Mary Lightbourn-Rowe and Luz Garcia.
+Five women are sharing $10,500 in Virginia Wrage Memorial Scholarships given to mature women who have faced a life-changing situation and need help to become self-sufficient again.
+The award is named for a former Zonta member who recreated her life as a flight attendant in her 50s and followed her dream for several years before succumbing to cancer.
+This year’s recipients are Carrie Dawn Duquette, Arbi Asmarian, Heth Mares, Anna Isayan, and Carol Smith Sparkman.T

-One recipient received $2,000 as the club's Jane M. Klausman Women in Business winner.
-Amanda Ameson's application has been forwarded to Zonta's District 9, where the winner will receive an additional $2,000 cash prize and become eligible to compete for 12 additional prizes of $8,000 each from Zonta International.
-The award is open to women who are pursuing second year of an undergraduate program through the final year of a Master’s program in business administration or business related fields.
+The recipient of the Jane M. Klausman Women in Business scholarship was awarded $1,500.
+Irina Rhatz will receive her master’s in Professional Accountancy in August 2020 from the Graduate School of Business at California State University Northridge.
+Motivated to go into accounting when she moved from Russia to the United States, she completed an undergraduate degree in business from Santa Monica College and began teaching General Office and Bookkeeping classes at Community Educational College, an accredited non-profit vocational school.
+She created a variety of instructional materials for the accounting and QuickBooks courses.
+Her goal is to become a CPA and continue teaching accounting to underprivileged students.
+Her application has been forwarded to Zonta's District 9, where the winner will receive an additional $2,000 cash prize and become eligible to compete for 12 additional prizes of $8,000 each from Zonta International.
+The award is open to women who are pursuing their second year of an undergraduate program through the final year of a master’s program in business administration or business-related fields.